 NOTE!
-The exam shall be submitted electronically via the department's web site no later than 18.00 (6 pm) on Monday 11 April 2022.
+The exam shall be submitted electronically via http://tenta.stat.su.se/tenta no later than 18.00 (6 pm) on Wednesday 26 April 2023.
 The system does not allow submission after the deadline which is a new setup for this semester.
 Therefore, start the submission well in advance.
 The last hour of the exam time is intended for arranging the electronic submission.

-Please note that practical help is only available during the first day (24 hrs.) of the exam by email to expedition@stat.su.se.
-Please write you anonym code on every page you submit but make sure you don't write your name anywhere.
-If you, despite the instructions above have problems submitting the exam, email the exam to tenta@stat.su.se.
+Please note that practical help is only available during the first day of the exam by email to expedition@stat.su.se.
+Read carefully the enclosed instructions for exam submission.
+There, you find all the necessary information about submission, anonymous code, extended writing time etc. If you, despite the instructions have problems submitting the exam, email the exam to tenta@stat.su.se.
 However, this is only done in exceptional cases.
 Exams sent in by email after deadline will not be corrected.